acuminous/knuff/README.md

 ```

 ### Scheduling Knuff
 Knuff requires an external scheduler.
-The choice is up to you, but we provide an example GitHub Actions setup below...
+Which one is to you, but we provide an example GitHub Actions setup below...

 ```yaml
 name: Knuff Said!